yonmiru/yonmiru/README.md

 ## Welcome to my Github userpage

-I am Jonah Perez (people also call me Jon, Jonzski), a college student from UPLB, who codes not so efficient yet but soon.
+I am Jonah Perez (people also call me Jon, Jonzski), a Computer Science student from University of the Philippines Los Baños, who codes not so efficient yet but soon.
 I'm mostly self-taught in coding and prefers fullstack development.
 Yup, I can do both frontend and backend.

 ### Programming Languages